 Data Analysis

-Transcipt counting
+Transcript counting

 The GFF-compare script [34] was used to count the reference transcripts in the samples.
-But because this tool tends to assign shorter transcript isoforms, which are contained within another transcript, to the longer one, we ran this tool iteratively for each reference transcript separately and the results were merged together and for each query alignment the best hit was selected, i.e. that reference transcript, the ends of which show the smallest distances.
-For counting the reference isoforms, only the hits with “equal to reference” were kept, with a distance cutoff of 10 nt-s for both ends.
+However, since this tool tends to assign shorter transcript isoforms – those contained within another transcript - to the longer one, we ran this tool iteratively for each reference transcript separately.
+The results were merged, and the best hit for each query alignment was selected based on the smallest distance between transcript ends.
+For counting reference isoforms, only the hits with “equal to reference” were retained, with a distance cutoff of 10 nt-s for both ends.
 R-packages such as rtracklayer [35] was used to export and import .gff3 files.

-Transcript Assembly and Classification
+Transcript assembly and classification

-After determining TSSs and TESs, we reconstructed transcripts by pairing validated TSS peaks with corresponding TESs and applied stringent criteria for their inclusion.
-For each TSS cluster identified by CAGEfightR, we examined the distribution of dcDNA-Seq 5' ends within that cluster and defined the position with the highest read density as the true TSS.
-Each transcript had to be supported by at least three dcDNA-Seq reads sharing identical TSS and TES coordinates, display correct 5' adapter sequences, and align with both CAGE-Seq-derived TSS clusters and previously validated TESs and splice sites.
-Newly assembled transcripts were then integrated with our prior annotation [28], allowing us to reintroduce previously excluded transcripts that now met these refined criteria, and add entirely novel transcripts not detected before.
-Each validated transcript was subsequently classified based on its structural and functional features—including coding capacity (e.g., putative mRNAs, non-coding RNAs), orientation (monocistronic or multicistronic), and variations in 5' and 3' untranslated regions (truncated or extended isoforms).
+After determining TSSs and TESs, transcripts were reconstructed by pairing validated TSS peaks with corresponding TESs, applying stringent inclusion criteria.
+For each TSS cluster identified by CAGEfightR, the position with the highest dcDNA-Seq read density within the cluster was designated as the true TSS.
+Each transcript required at least three dcDNA-Seq reads with identical TSS and TES coordinates, correct 5' adapter sequences, and alignment with CAGE-Seq-derived TSS clusters, previously validated TESs, and splice sites.
+Newly assembled transcripts were integrated with our prior annotation [28], allowing us to reintroduce previously excluded transcripts that now met refined criteria and add novel transcripts not previously detected.
+Validated transcripts were classified based on their structural and functional features, including coding capacity (e.g., putative mRNAs, non-coding RNAs), orientation (monocistronic or multicistronic), and variations in untranslated regions (e.g., truncated or extended isoforms).

-de novo Clustering of Genes into Dynamic Clusters
+De novo clustering of genes by dynamic expression patterns

-To identify groups of TSSs, TESs and genes exhibiting similar temporal expression patterns, we performed de novo clustering on the normalized gene expression data.
-First, we applied hierarchical clustering using the pvclust R package [38], which provides both hierarchical clustering and bootstrap resampling for cluster assessment, using the complete linkage method and an uncentered correlation distance measure.
-To assess cluster stability and significance, we ran 1000 bootstrap iterations and examined the approximately unbiased (AU) p-values provided by pvclust.
-After generating the dendrogram, we systematically evaluated a range of possible cluster solutions, from 4 to 15 clusters, and compared their quality based on AU values and within-cluster sum of squares (WSS).
-By carefully inspecting the tree structure and considering both cluster stability and coherence, we determined that partitioning the data into 12 clusters offered a meaningful balance between resolution and interpretability.
-We then cut the hierarchical tree at 12 clusters to obtain the final set of dynamic gene clusters, each representing a distinct temporal expression pattern over the time course.
-This way closely clustered genes formed larger clusters, while some genes that exhibited unique kinetic patterns grouped independently.
+To identify groups of TSSs, TESs, and genes with similar temporal expression patterns, we performed de novo clustering on normalized gene expression data.
+Hierarchical clustering was conducted using the pvclust R package [38], which provides hierarchical clustering and bootstrap resampling for cluster assessment.
+The complete linkage method and an uncentered correlation distance measure were applied.
+Cluster stability and significance were assessed using 1000 bootstrap iterations, examining approximately unbiased (AU) p-values provided by pvclust.
+After generating a dendrogram, we evaluated a range of potential cluster solutions, from 4 to 15 clusters, and assessed their quality based on AU values and within-cluster sum of squares (WSS).
+Partitioning the data into 12 clusters provided a meaningful balance between resolution and interpretability.
+The hierarchical tree was cut into 12 clusters, each representing a distinct temporal expression pattern over the time course.
+Closely clustered genes formed larger clusters, while genes with unique kinetic patterns grouped independently.

 Results